Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Designing an enzymatic cycle-based receiver

 \section{Designing an enzymatic cycle-based receiver}

 In this section, we use enzymatic cycles as the circuit components to realise a receiver that can approximately compute the log-posteriori probability in ODE \eqref{eqn:ode:L}.
 The overall receiver design consists of three enzymatic cycles.
 One cycle is used in the front-end while the other two are used in the back-end.
-Our design starts with imposing the requirements that the front-end, whose reactions are given in \eqref{cr:p:z0:all}, should have a high input impedance and high sensitivity.
-We show in Sec.~\ref{sec:pdp:approx:front_end:para} how the rate parameters in \eqref{cr:p:z0:all} can be chosen to have these properties.
+Our design starts in Sec.~\ref{sec:pdp:approx:front_end:para} where we study the choice of the receiver front-end parameters to improve its sensitivity.

 We next move onto designing the back-end which is to realise \eqref{eqn:ode:L} using enzymatic cycles.
 This consists of two steps.
 The first step, which is in Sec.~\ref{sec:approx:filtering}, is to derive an approximation of \eqref{eqn:ode:L} which removes the computational demanding parts of \eqref{eqn:ode:L}.
-We then show in Sec.~\ref{sec:pdp:circuit} how we can use enzymatic cycles to realise the approximation of \eqref{eqn:ode:L} that we have derived.
+We then show in Sec.~\ref{sec:pdp:circuit} how we can use enzymatic cycles to realise the approximation of \eqref{eqn:ode:L} that we have derived in Sec.~\ref{sec:approx:filtering}.